• Skip to main content

 But sometimes, on some special occasions, you may need other Galaxy S21 camera modes, for example,

-• You want to blur the background the keep the person in focus.
+- You want to blur the background to keep the person in focus.

-• You want to shot videos in slow-motion or in Super slow-mo mode.
+- You want to shoot videos in slow-motion or in Super slow-mo mode.

 A Galaxy S21 camera mode is just a set of pre-set configurations that are optimized for a specific scene.

-So, when you switch the camera mode, you apply a new set of settings and algorithm of the camera.
+So, when you switch the camera mode, you apply a new set of settings and algorithms for the camera.
 You can capture the scene better if the new camera mode is suitable for the scene.

 By default, there are 15 Galaxy S21 camera modes: